-I stayed at the Mandarin Oriental in DC from October 31 to November 2.
+I stayed at the Mandarin Oriental Washington DC from October 31 to November 2.
 It is a fantastic hotel, although it struck me as more of a place to have a nice vacation rather than a work conference (which was the purpose of the trip).
 Some of the nice things about this place:

 - The bathroom in my normal-sized room was huge.
 Seriously, you could organize a scavenger hunt for a kindergarten class in there.
 The tub and the shower were separate, and in the tub I couldn’t have my back on one end and still have my feet touch the other end.